 Immigrants who already have LPR/ a green card

 CONTACT CHARLOTTE CENTER FOR LEGAL ADVOCACY TO SPEAK TO SOMEONE ABOUT YOUR OPTIONS.

 Obtenga La Ayuda Que Necesita Bajo La Moratoria Temporal De Desalojo

-El gobierno federal, a través del Centro para el Control de Enfermedades, ha anunciado una suspensión temporal de TODOS los desalojos hasta el 31 de marzo de 2021 para evitar una mayor propagación de COVID-19.
+El gobierno federal, a través del Centro para el Control de Enfermedades, ha anunciado una suspensión temporal de TODOS los desalojos hasta el 30 de junio de 2021 para evitar una mayor propagación de COVID-19.
 Según la orden, los propietarios tienen prohibido desalojar a ciertos inquilinos afectados por COVID-19.
 Si usted es un inmigrante, es posible que le preocupe reclamar protección bajo la moratoria de desalojo.
 Mientras creemos que el riesgo es mínimo, la siguiente información puede ayudarle a decidir qué es lo mejor para usted y su familia.

 ¿Cómo califico para la moratoria?

 Usted califica para la protección temporal contra el desalojo si alguna de las siguientes situaciones le aplica: